This post may contain affiliate links. Read our disclosure policy here.

 I love using fresh fruit to make fruit leather.
 By using strawberries, which are in season right now, gives the fruit leather more flavor and natural sweetness.
-Feel free to substitute with other berries and fruits.
 Here’s everything you need to make these fruit roll ups:

 Don’t have fresh fruit?
 No problem!
 You can definitely use any of your favorite frozen fruit.
 Allow the fruit to defrost in the fridge or on your countertop and proceed with the recipe.